SCRT-HQ/VaporShell/docs/glossary/New-VSEC2NetworkAclEntry.md

----
-layout: glossary
-title: New-VSEC2NetworkAclEntry
-categories: glossary
-label1: Category
-data1: Documentation
-label2: Depth
-data2: Deep
-schema: 2.0.0
----

 # New-VSEC2NetworkAclEntry

 ## SYNOPSIS
-Adds an AWS::EC2::NetworkAclEntry resource to the template
+Adds an AWS::EC2::NetworkAclEntry resource to the template.
+Specifies an entry, known as a rule, in a network ACL with a rule number you specify.
+Each network ACL has a set of numbered ingress rules and a separate set of numbered egress rules.

 ## SYNTAX